Battle of the Iron Bridge: Background

-The battle
+Battle

 Twenty kilometers (12 mi) from the city, near modern-day Mahruba, a bridge of iron spanned the River Orontes.
 It was here that the battle was fought between the Rashidun army and the Byzantine garrison defending Antioch.
 A major battle was fought, the details of which are not recorded.
+It is possible that, similar to other Arab battles near rivers, the Romans were drawn away from the bridge and then hit in the flanks by the Arabs.
 Khalid ibn Walid played a prominent role with his Mobile guard, as he had done during the Battle of Yarmouk.
 The Byzantine forces suffered heavy losses and were defeated.
 The Byzantine casualties in this battle were the third highest in the Muslim conquest of Syria, only exceeded by the battles of Ajnadayn and Yarmouk.
-The remnants of the defeated Byzantine force fled to Antioch.
-The Rashidun army later moved up and laid siege to Antioch.
+The remnants of the defeated Byzantine force retreated to Antioch.
+The Rashidun army later moved up and laid siege to Antioch, focusing on the Bridge and the Eastern gate (also Beroea gate).
 The city surrendered on 30 October, 637.
-According to the pact, the defeated Byzantine soldiers were allowed to depart in peace.
+According to the treaty the citizens were allowed to depart in peace or forced to pay a tax.

 Aftermath

 Following the surrender of Antioch, Rashidun army columns moved south along the Mediterranean coast and captured Latakia, Jablah and Tartus (Syria), thus capturing most of north-western Syria.
 Other columns were sent to subdue the remaining resistance in northern Syria.
 Khalid ibn Walid was sent with his cavalry on a raid eastwards, up to the Euphrates in the vicinity of Manbij, but found little opposition.
 The campaign was ended in early January 638.
 After the defeat of pro-Byzantine Christian Arabs from Al Jazira, who laid the siege of Emessa in March 638, Abu Ubaidah sent more columns under Khalid ibn Walid and Iyad ibn Ghanm to subdue Jazira near the Syrian frontiers and in Anatolia.
 These columns went northwards as far as the Ararat plain and west towards the Taurus Mountains.
 The Taurus Mountains in Anatolia thus marked the westernmost frontier of the Rashidun Caliphate in Anatolia.